 Bethany Johnson earned a degree in filmmaking before coming to CCNY to study Biology.
 She started in the lab in Spring 2019 and is working to improve and expand Wallace software.
-Bethany recently started her Honors Research in the lab conducting biogeographic analyses using niche models and tracking habitat suitability in Mexican cloud forest mammals.
+Bethany is also conducting Honors Research which is focused on combining ecological niche models (ENMs) and remotely sensed forest cover data to improve IUCN red list assessments for Handleyomys chapmani, a rodent that is tightly associated to Mexican cloud forests.

 Sarah is a biology major focused on ecology and conservation.
 She joined the lab in the spring of 2017.
 During the spring semester, she assisted Beth Gerstner with her research using ecological niche models to predict how the distribution of the olinguito will shift as a result of climate change and deforestation.
-Sarah is currently working with Jamie Kass on his research that explores whether including biotic interactions will improve the predictive power of ecological niche models.
-She is also working with Jamie to develop ecological niche models for two species of South American spiny pocket mice, Heteromys australis and H. teleus.
+Sarah worked closely with Jamie Kass on his research that exploring whether including biotic interactions will improve the predictive power of ecological niche models.
+She also worked with Jamie to develop ecological niche models for two species of South American spiny pocket mice, Heteromys australis and H. teleus.

 Babatunde (Junior) Alade began research in the lab in spring 2013.
 From New York, Junior is a dual major in mathematics and economics.
 He enjoys puzzles, and in our lab has explored the intracacies of ecological niche modeling in R. During the summer of 2013, Junior participated in a Research Experiences for Undergraduates internship (funded by a supplement to our NSF grant), working closely with Peter Galante on the automation of model-selection techniques for Maxent.
-Their manuscript is currently in review.
+Their manuscript was selected as Ecography's Editor's choice (Galante et al. 2018).

 Robert A. Boria began research in the lab in the summer of 2010.
 He worked with recent-graduate Mariya Shcheglovitova and master's student Aleks Radosavljevic to model the potential distributions of two species of small mammals in Madagascar, with funding from the Louis Stokes Alliance for Minority Participation during Summer 2010.
 Those preliminary analyses formed a key part of the proposal that was funded by NSF.
 Subsequently, Robert conducted research with Ph.D. student Eliécer Gutiérrez, again as part of the LSAMP program.
 Their paper made the cover of Ecography (Gutiérrez et al. 2014).
 During summer 2011, Robert also conducted fieldwork in Costa Rica led by Mariano Soley-Guardia (Ph.D. student).
-Robert went on to do a master's thesis in the lab.
+Robert went on to do a master's thesis in the lab and is currently pursuing his Ph.D. at the University of California Merced.

 Jaiho (Jay) Chang began research in the lab in the summer of 2009.
 He worked on several projects.
 The first was to help georeferencing occurrrence records of Heteromys from Colombia, to provide occurrence data for future GIS-modeling research.
 Jay helped Ph.D. student Eliécer Gutiérrez with analyses examining the completeness of our field inventories in Venezuela.
 Later, he worked with master's student Aleks Radosavljevic studying the distributions of putative hybrid species of legumes in the Guianas.
 Jay (now Dr. Chang) graduated from CCNY in June 2010 and subsequently attended veterinary school at the University of Wisconsin, Madison.